arunasurya/bisqtransifex/translationguidelines.md

 - After finding an issue, please add Transifex segment number, copy source and existing translation into the report and provide a new translation.
 Add your explanation and choose an error type (refer to the Error Type sheet for more info).
 - Having finished the review, inform the translator so that they can check you corrections and provide comments where necessary.

-## Transifex-specific quality control
+## Language Quality Assurance
 - If you notice a mistake in the English version, please report it by adding a comment to that particular string and tagging it as an issue.
 The admins will be informed of the issue and will take proper action.
 Also, feel free to raise the issue on the #transifex slack channel.
 - In the past, some strings had trailing spaces which caused some problems when updating the translations.
 Please make sure that there are no trailing spaces in the strings.
-- Once you are done with your translation and think that it is ready for a new release, please check your translation in the software itself.
+- Once you are done with your translation and think that it is ready for a new release, please check the strings in the software.

 ## Difficult Terms and Queries
 Translators/reviewers might face difficulties rendering various terms/words/segments.
 To help address this issue, we are currently testing the following approach.